libewa/jekyll-glass/README.md

 - `url`, the hostname of the site, and protocol, if not `https://`
 - `social_links`, a mapping of social media links (i.e. external URLs, including the `https://`), with the same format as [Minima] 3, although no icons are generated, so I recommend setting the `title` property.
 - `static_links`, a mapping of (local) static links, with the same format as `social_links`.
+- `show_excerpts`, a boolean to show excerpts on the post list.
+Defaults to `false`.
+- `show_page_titles`, a boolean to show titles on pages.
+Defaults to `true`.
+The title of `/index` is only shown in the browser title bar.
 - `tag_page_dir`, the directory where tag pages are generated.

 ## A note on GitHub Pages